Implementing Celery for Asynchronous Ingestion Tasks

 result_serializer = "json"

-Setting worker_prefetch_multiplier = 1 ensures each worker reserves only one task at a time, preventing out-of-memory conditions when handling uncompressed preservation masters.
-On Redis or SQS transports, the visibility_timeout must exceed the maximum expected duration for checksum verification or format migration; otherwise the broker re-delivers tasks that are still running, causing duplicate preservation events and violating archival integrity standards.
-(On a RabbitMQ/AMQP broker this setting is inert—redelivery is instead governed by consumer acknowledgments, which is why task_acks_late is enabled below.)
+Setting worker_prefetch_multiplier = 1 ensures each worker holds only one task at a time, preventing out-of-memory conditions when handling uncompressed masters.
+On Redis or SQS transports, visibility_timeout must exceed the maximum expected duration of any checksum verification or format migration; otherwise the broker re-delivers a task that is still running, causing duplicate preservation events and violating archival integrity requirements.
+On a RabbitMQ/AMQP broker this setting is inert — redelivery is instead governed by consumer acknowledgments, which is why task_acks_late carries the reliability load below.

 @app.task(